Emergencies – Dial 911

-Go to the EHS Safety Training Website http://ehs.umich.edu/education.
-Select quick link on left of screen to determine the kind of safety training you need to take and register for an on-line course.
-You are required to pass the tests at the end of the training and provide documentation to (MC)2 staff then you have completed the training.
-You should be familiar with basic laboratory safety, radiation hazards, compressed gas handling, liquified gas handling and vacuum systems.
+Go to the EHS Safety Training Website: http://ehs.umich.edu/education.
+Select the quick link on the left of the screen to determine the kind of safety training you need to take and register for an online course.
+You are required to pass the tests at the end of the training and provide documentation to (MC)2 staff that you have completed the training.
+You should be familiar with basic laboratory safety, radiation hazards, compressed gas handling, liquified gas handling, and vacuum systems.

 Read the COE and EHS expectations for conducting safe research.

 Accidents and Injuries

 In case of an accident or injury, click here for required reporting procedures.
-In addition, a copy of any accident report, medical form and any other related documents must be given to Bev Clampit.
+In addition, a copy of any accident report, medical form, and any other related documents must be given to Deanna Wendel.

 Equipment & Standard Operating Procedures

 There are equipment handbooks for (MC)2 instruments and these serve as reduced instruction manuals and standard operating procedure guides are available for confirmed facility users in FOM.

 Other standard operating procedures for gas, chemical handling, etc. are also available in PDF format.

 Material Safety Data Sheets

 Chemical inventories are posted on the doors of all (MC)2 labs and office that contain significant quantities of chemicals so that they are available to EHS and emergency responders.

 Special Note on HF (Hydrofluoric Acid)

 (MC)2 does not permit the presence, use, or storage of hydrofluoric acid in any (MC)2 location.

 Chemical solutions may not be poured down drains – Waste must be collected and disposed properly see http://ehs.umich.edu/hazardous-waste/chemical-waste/.
 (MC)2 has waste solvent and other chemical bottles in the sample preparation areas.
-Do NOT mix incompatible chemicals, if you are uncertain about compatibility, ask an (MC)2 staff member.
+Do NOT mix incompatible chemicals, if you are uncertain about compatibility, ask a (MC)2 staff member.
 Discharged batteries may be placed in a white 5-gallon pail marked for them in the “HazMat” cabinet on the loading dock.